locationtech/udig-platform/docs/user/en/tasks/Adding a folder.rst

 Adding a folder
 ###############

-There are several ways to add folders to the :doc:`Legend View`.
+There are several ways to add folders to the :doc:`/reference/Legend View`.

 Adding a folder using the toolbar button
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~